PlatypusBytes/TrainCritSpeed/README.md

 ### Critical Speed Calculation

-Calculate the critical speed on a ballast track:
+Calculate the critical speed on a ballasted track:

 ```python
 import numpy as np